SEO Strategy Based on Competitor Analysis – Alan Reeves’ Benchmark 2017 talk

 As part of Alan’s research, he went back over the last three months for the insurance providers, looking at new referring domains acquired per month.

-This shows you how many links you need to aim to earn in order to compete, eg, this table suggests aiming for 12 per month
+This shows you how many links you need to aim to earn in order to compete, eg, this table suggests aiming for at least 12 per month

 What kind of anchor text should you use?